ohtsukalab/autogenu-jupyter/examples/cpp/README.md

 ## C++ examples
-This shows how to use `cgmres` as a header-only library.
+Here we show how to use `cgmres` as a header-only library.
 First, install `cgmres` library in the project root directory as
 ```
 mkdir build